casacore/python-casacore/doc/casacore_quanta.rst

     .. method:: conforms(other)

-	Check if another :class:`pyrap.quanta.Quantity` conforms to self.
+	Check if another :class:`casacore.quanta.Quantity` conforms to self.

-        :param other: an :class:`pyrap.quanta.Quantity` object to compare to
+        :param other: an :class:`casacore.quanta.Quantity` object to compare to

     .. method:: convert(other=None)